Planning your Home

-Particularly when you’re spending extended periods of time at home, it can be important to feel as connected to nature as possible.
+Considering the societal shift towards spending more and more time in the home, it can be especially important to feel as connected to nature as possible.

-Exposure to nature is proven to boost our overall wellbeing and happiness, and regardless of whether you live in an urban or regional setting, increasing the number of natural elements in your home will always have positive impacts on the overall atmosphere.
+Exposure to nature is proven to boost our overall wellbeing and happiness, and regardless of whether you live in an urban or regional setting, increasing the number of natural elements and embracing indoor-outdoor living in your home will always have positive impacts on the overall atmosphere and feel of your home design.

 Become a plant parent

-The most obvious way to bring the outdoors in is to invest in a range of living greenery for inside your home.
+The most obvious indoor-outdoor living design idea is to invest in a range of living greenery for inside your home.

 An indoor plant is one of the easiest ways to bring a natural green to your living space.
-They could range in sizes, with many different plants being suited to being indoors in lower levels of direct sunlight.
-Feeling a little intimidated by the extra effort?
-A succulent only requires very little maintenance!
+We recommend using a range of sizes, with many different plant’s options being suited to being indoors in lower levels of direct sunlight.

 Not only do plants help bring the feeling of nature indoors, but they have a proven positive effect on your mental health.
 Research demonstrates that viewing plants can reduce stress and is scientifically pleasing to the human eye.